 Google Ads allows you to increase your company’s awareness, reach more customers, and most importantly, get more leads!
 The best part?
 Unlike SEO, which is a long term investment, Google Ads can get you immediate results.

+Put simply, Google Ads are so incredibly important for contractors and home improvement companies.
 Just like your Google My Business profile, you want to make sure you take charge of your Google Ads account so that YOU are satisfied.

 Owning your GMB

 Of course, you own your business but the real question is “do you own your Google My Business?”.
 You may be scratching your head right now but let’s further discuss this.
 If you search for your home improvement business and the Google My Business Knowledge Panel appears on the right-hand side of your screen (like in the screenshot above), you’re all good right?

 Are you able to log in through Business.Google.com?
 If not, do you know the email associated with it?
 Ask yourself these questions in order to answer the big question, which is “do I own my GMB?”.